chocolate42/qoipond/README.md

 Flexibility like this means:
 - The bitstream can be tailored to the input
-- It can relatively-easily be extended to more pixel formats like higher bit depths (TODO)
 - A size-optimising program (qoipcrunch) can try many combinations of opcode and pick the set that best represents a given input
+- Caters to different use cases by allowing encode/decode/compression metrics to be balanced by the user
 - General case performance takes a hit relative to a fixed-opcode format (mostly due to having to use function pointers to swap out opcodes)
 - Fast-path performance optimisations can be implemented for commonly used opcode combinations, allowing them to be just as performant as if used in a fixed-opcode format (TODO)
+- The format can be extended to more pixel formats like higher bit depths (TODO)

 ## What this is